What is the Via Francigena?

 From a social aspect Spring to Autumn is the best time to travel, as you will be more likely to meet other walkers and cyclists along the way.
 Most of the sections are suitable to walk in the winter, apart from mountain regions such as the stretch across the Alps and St Bernard’s Pass, however, it will be a more solitary experience.

 Some hotels and guest houses, particularly in rural areas, might be closed so additional transfers might be needed.
-If you are interested in traveling in the winter months, check with our team and they will be able to advise and confirm availability.
+If you are interested in travelling in the winter months, check with our team and they will be able to advise and confirm availability.

 The weather will also be an important deciding factor when choosing the right time to travel.